Donegall Road: The Troubles

-During the Troubles the Donegall Road was the scene of a number of attacks by paramilitaries.
-In April 1972 Joseph Gold, a British Army soldier, was killed on the road after stopping a Provisional Irish Republican Army (IRA) vehicle at a check point.
+During the Troubles, the Donegall Road was the scene of a number of attacks by paramilitaries.
+In April 1972, Joseph Gold, a British Army soldier, was killed on the road after stopping a Provisional Irish Republican Army (IRA) vehicle at a checkpoint.

-On 29 January 1973 Peter Watterson, a 15-year-old Catholic civilian, was shot dead as he stood outside a shop at the corner of the Donegall and Falls Roads whilst two days later the body of another Catholic teenager, Gabriel Savage, was found on a grass verge on the Donegall Road.
+On 29 January 1973, Peter Watterson, a 15-year-old Catholic civilian, was shot dead as he stood outside a shop at the corner of the Donegall and Falls Roads whilst two days later the body of another Catholic teenager, Gabriel Savage, was found on a grass verge on the Donegall Road.
 Both killings are recorded as the work of unspecified loyalists.
 Henry McDonald and Jim Cusack however say that both killings were the work of a UDA team based in the Village area.
 Francis Smith was killed by the IRA in retaliation for the killings just a few days later in Rodney Drive.
-On 13 May of the same year, two more soldiers, Thomas Taylor and John Gaskell, were killed by a IRA explosive left in an abandoned factory on the nationalist part of the road, whilst on 5 July, Catholic Robert Clarke was killed at his place of work by the UDA.
-On 29 September 1974 Gerard McWilliams, a Catholic, was found stabbed to death in another UDA attack.
+On 13 May of the same year, two more soldiers, Thomas Taylor and John Gaskell, were killed by an IRA explosive left in an abandoned factory on the nationalist part of the road, whilst on 5 July, Catholic Robert Clarke was killed at his place of work by the UDA.
+On 29 September 1974, Gerard McWilliams, a Catholic, was found stabbed to death in another UDA attack.
 The following year on 28 April, the UDA attempted to kill another Catholic working on railway lines close to the Donegall Road, but they mistakenly shot and killed his colleague Samuel Grierson, a Protestant.